 The entrance, in the stair wing, leads to a wide turnpike stair and to two cellars in the vaulted basement.
 The first floor and upper floors contained private chambers.

 The hall-block of two storeys and an attic has a corbelled-out parapet and a round tower, with shot-holes, at one corner.
-It contained the kitchen, with a large fireplace, the wine-cellar,
+It contained the kitchen, with a large fireplace, the wine-cellar, with a

 Another range of buildings is completely ruinous.